 Are You A Senior Who Needs Legal Help?

-The Queen’s Elder Law Clinic (QELC) provides a range of free legal services to qualified seniors.
+The Queen’s Elder Law Clinic (QELC) provides a range of free legal services to eligible seniors.

 Established in 2010, the QELC operates all year round to provide free legal services to seniors in southeastern Ontario who would otherwise have difficulty affording legal counsel.